 We followed Surveyors Creek Track until we reached Blue Gum Ridge Track, which we then took down to Riley’s Monument.
 This was a waste of time except for the fact that on leaving, we came upon a Victorian Parks guy with useful information.
 While the maps show a shady camping spot, it’s anything but, and not much to see.
-Anyway, I stopped to chat with he Parks guy and thankfully I did, as he informed us that Davies Plains was closed until 1 Dec.
+Anyway, I stopped to chat with he Parks guy and thankfully I did, as he informed us that Davies Plains was closed until 1 Dec or until they could repair some major bog holes on the Davies Plains.
 Had I checked beforehand on the Parks website I would have found this out, but I didn’t give it a thought.
 So we continued on and arrived at Mt Pinnibar where a large group had already gathered at the top.
 We parked a little lower to take some photos of the snow capped mountains before heading off along Mt Pinnibar Track to Grassy Flat for that night’s camp.

 View from Mt Pinnibar